-This garden of heartstopping beauty was shown in a recent episode of Agatha Christie’s Hallowe’en Party on PBS.
+A topiary garden of heartstopping beauty was shown in an episode of Agatha Christie’s Hallowe’en Party.

 The great Belgian detective, Hercule Poirot, traveled to the English countryside to investigate a murder.
-Instead of the butler, the gardener turned out to have done it – which gave us a glimpse of a monumental, formal garden [top] organized around walls of huge neatly-clipped hedges combined with giant topiaries in the form of pyramids.
-Gardens such as this are a form of living sculpture and, depending on how they are arranged, also can have the effect of outdoor rooms.
+The gardener turned out to have done it – which gave us a glimpse of the monumental topiary garden composed of sculpted yews [top] at Beckley Park, a private estate in England.
+Organized around walls of huge neatly-clipped hedges, there are giant topiaries in the form of pyramids.
+This topiary garden was created in the 1920s and is a form of living sculpture.
+Hedges divide it into areas akin to outdoor rooms.
 I am paraphrasing Poirot when I call it “a garden most amazing” but I find topiary gardens to truly be amazing.
 It is not the only one.

 The zig-zag hedge in one section of the garden is set against a double row of squared-off trees.
 The artfulness required to create these forms (not to mention the skilled maintenance) is principally found on the grounds of stately homes in England and France where the aesthetic of landscape architecture is well understood.
 However, an ambitious gardening enthusiast might well take up the style, shaping a spectacular garden as his or her DIY know-how progresses.